Bachelor of Music Interdisciplinary Music Studies (Jazz)

 Why it stands out

-Breadth and flexibility set this program apart.
-It gives students exceptional freedom to enrich their understanding of jazz through studies in a wide choice of subject areas.
-In the third and fourth years of the program, students have no required courses.
-This allows students to choose their upper-year electives in one or more areas within music, or to combine their musical studies with an area of study in the Faculty of Arts & Science.
+Breadth, flexibility, and autonomy set this program apart.
+IMS gives students exceptional freedom to enrich their understanding of jazz music through studies in a wide choice of subjects.
+In the third and fourth years of the program, students have the option to explore electives of their choice.
+These courses can be selected in one or more areas within music or include areas of study in the Faculty of Arts & Science.
 Within the minimum 20 full credits required for graduation, up to eight credits may be Arts & Science courses.

 Who it’s for